camheff/AutoJack/README.md

 # AutomaticBlackJack
 ![Example Screenshot](Software.PNG)

+# What is this?
-JS app that displays visual indicator for best action to take.
+JS app that displays visual indicator for best action to take based on the dealer hand and your hands.
 Currently supports Chumba Purple BJ and LuckyLand BJ.
 Uses the logic from the strategy chart and Chrome remote debugger to analyze network requests, track the current Game's State, and displays the optimal action to take for perfect strategy.
-Also shows some analytics functions at the bottom.
+Supports splitting, multiple hands, doubles, etc. Also shows some analytics functions at the bottom.

 # How does this work?
 You just launch your chrome with an extra flag to enable remote debugging.
 This basically makes the dev tools available to other programs on your computer.
 I then created a custom program that attaches to your dev tools and reads the network data to keep track of your game state, and then implemented the logic from the strategy charts to display a visual indicator for the appropriate action based on the game state.